 It’s not the fault of anyone, just sheer, dumb luck.
 Our experience at the Blue Lagoon was not ideal, not relaxing, and not an experience I would care to have again.
 With that said, I will NEVER forget those two hours of hell despite having no pictures.
 It’s all firmly cemented into my head.

 See?!
 Travel is not always glamour, puppies and existential epiphanies.
-Sometime it straight up sucks – even in the the most beautiful place on earth.
+Sometimes it straight up sucks – even in the most beautiful place on earth.

 Want to read about some good times in Iceland?
 Check out: